gopalakrishnaPala/az204/Monitor/README.md

 ## Application Insights
 Application Insights is an extension of Azure Monitor and provides Application Performance monitoring ("APM") features.
+- Data collection and storage
+- Data analysis and response
+- Alerts, workbooks, and visualizations

 ### Features Overview
 | Featured | Description |